osm-merge/osm-merge/docs/extending.md

 The conversion scripts are where the final customization is for each external dataset.
 While the configuration file handles most of the details, each dataset usually has a few quirks to be worked around.
 Most of the corrections are just filtering strings.
+They are all in Python 3, and I try to not use too many cute coding tricks so the code is easy to read and modify.

 For example, the National Park Service trail data has 4 possible values for each access type, and OpenStreetMap only needs one